-- The course planners have ensured there is sufficient space after the finish line for all boat types to safely execute a "wind down, easy and turn" before Eel Pie Island. - On completion of their race, crews should easy oars and turn to bowside (starboard) back into the Navigation channel to face downstream to warm down.
+- The course planners have ensured there is sufficient space after the finish line for all boat types to safely execute a "wind down, easy and turn" before Eel Pie Island. - Immediately on completion of their race, crews should easy oars and turn to bowside (starboard) back into the Navigation channel, unless instructed otherwise by the safety boat or umpire, to face downstream to warm down.
+(Crews boating from Twickenham RC see below) - If the umpire red flags an event the crews will be instructed to continue up-river in the navigation channel and return after turning above Eel Pie Island.
+This is marked in the course map as "alternative circulation pattern at the finish".

-[At their discretion crews can continue upstream past Eel Pie Island.
+However, at their discretion crews may continue upstream past Eel Pie Island.
 This is non-regatta water so normal navigation rule apply.
 (As for the Warm Up Zone, there is a "Regatta In Progress" pontoon moored in the navigation channel along Eel Pie Island.
 This is quite large and is a navigation hazard to be aware of).
-Crews wishing to return to the regatta must turn well above Eel Pie Island]
+Crews wishing to return to the regatta must turn well above Eel Pie Island.